jordanks93/Code-Refactor/README.md

-# homework1

-## Project Name: Bootcamp homework 1 - Horiseon Marketing Website
+## Project Name: Horiseon Marketing Website - Refactor

 ## Description:
 This project is improving and simplifying a website for Horiseon, a marketing company.
 The website will showcase the services and benefits Horiseon provides its customers.